como-usar-freertos-en-arduino

 • Running: The task is using the processor

-• Available: The task is available to be executed, but has not yet done so because another task is running
+• Available: The task is available to start execution, but hasn’t done so yet because another task is running

-• Blocked: Basically the task is “waiting”.
-For example, because it has done a vTaskDelay, it is waiting for a semaphore, etc. The task will become available when an event occurs (temporary, timeout, external event)
+• Blocked: Basically, the task is “waiting”.
+For example, because it has done a vTaskDelay, is waiting for a semaphore, etc. The task will become available when an event occurs (temporal, timeout, external event)

-• Suspended: The task is “stopped”, for which you have to explicitly call vTaskSuspend().
+• Suspended: The task is “stopped”, for which vTaskSuspend() must be explicitly called.
 It will be reactivated using xTaskResume()

 Execution Schedule

-Although we say that in FreeRTOS several tasks can be executed “in parallel” this is not really true.
-A processor can only execute a single task simultaneously per available core / thread.
+Even though we say that in FreeRTOS multiple tasks can run “in parallel”, this is not really true.
+A processor can only execute one task simultaneously per available core/thread.

-To get the tasks to be executed, or rather, in a “non-blocking” way, what an operating system does is distribute the time the processor dedicates to each of the tasks that demand it.
+To make tasks run, or rather, in a “non-blocking” way, what an OS does is distribute the time the processor dedicates to each of the tasks that demand it.
 Or in other words, among those that are “available” for execution.

-To put it simply, let’s imagine that we have two functions (tasks) executed without FreeRTOS.
-In this case each of the tasks would be executed sequentially, without any grace or mystery.
+To put it simply, imagine we have two functions (tasks) executed without FreeRTOS.
+In this case, each of the tasks would run sequentially, without any further ado.

 arduino-freertos-task-sequential

 However, if we start using FreeRTOS, things work “in parallel”.
-Thus, if we have two tasks of the same priority 1, called A and B, the execution would be as follows.
+So, if we have two tasks with the same priority 1, called A and B, the execution would be as follows.

 arduino-freertos-task-parallel

-Since both tasks are available and have the same priority, FreeRTOS alternates between them so that they can be executed.
-The small yellow fragments that have appeared are the time required by the Scheduler to do its job, periodically.
+Since both tasks are available and have the same priority, FreeRTOS alternates between them so they can run.
+The small yellow fragments that have appeared are the time needed by the Scheduler to do its work, periodically.

-On the other hand, if we have two tasks with different priorities 1 and 2, the result of this execution schedule would be as follows.
+On the contrary, if we have two tasks with different priorities 1 and 2, the result of this execution schedule would be the following.

 arduino-freertos-task-priority

-As we can see, when the task with priority 2 becomes available it is executed ahead of the lower-priority task.
-The latter will have to wait until the higher-priority tasks become blocked or suspended.
+As we can see, the moment the priority 2 task becomes available it starts executing over the lower priority task.
+The latter will have to wait until the higher priority tasks become blocked or suspended.

-One of the things that is most off-putting about FreeRTOS for novice users is the use of Hungarian notation for the names of variables and functions.
-In this way, the names of FreeRTOS variables and functions are preceded by their type, according to,
+One of the things that most “puts off” FreeRTOS for novice users is the use of Hungarian notation for variable and function names.
+In this way, FreeRTOS variable and function names are preceded by their type, according to,

 • Structures and variable types are preceded by an x

-• Pointers are preceded by an additional p
+• Pointers are preceded with an additional p

-• Unsigned is preceded by an additional u
+• Unsigned are preceded with an additional u

-Hungarian notation is a practice whose usefulness was debatable at the time and is now totally discouraged.
+Hungarian notation is a practice whose usefulness was debatable in its day and is now completely discouraged.
 But FreeRTOS is a development of almost 20 years and, at the time, they made the decision to use it.

-It would currently be unmanageable to change FreeRTOS to eliminate this anachronism because it would break compatibility with thousands and thousands of projects.
+Currently, it would be unfeasible to change FreeRTOS to eliminate this anachronism, because it would break compatibility with thousands and thousands of projects.

-So, tough luck, we have to swallow it.
-Simply don’t be intimidated by the names of these functions and get used to ignoring the first letters.
+So, bad luck, we have to swallow it.
+Simply don’t be intimidated by the names of these functions and get your eye used to ignoring the first letters.

 More information on the FreeRTOS page - Free RTOS Coding Standard and Style Guide